 Join us for a unique, breathtaking stargazing experience at Cardrona this summer.

 Nestled in the heart of the Southern Alps, the Cardrona Valley offers some of the best conditions on Earth for stargazing.
-Not only does it have a dark sky with minimal light pollution, but it’s far enough south to have a great vantage point to view the famous Southern Sky, & you may even see the Southern Lights!
+Not only does it have a dark sky with minimal light pollution, but it’s far enough south to have a great vantage point to view the famous Southern Sky, and you may even see the Southern Lights!

 The first part is a naked eye astronomy tour.
 Your guide will talk about the night sky specific to our location in New Zealand.
-You’ll cover highlights of the Southern Sky, constellations, movements of planets, celestial navigation, & general information about what can be seen without the aid of a telescope.
+You’ll cover highlights of the Southern Sky, constellations, movements of planets, celestial navigation, and general information about what can be seen without the aid of a telescope.

 In the second half of the tour, you’ll use our top of the line portable telescope to see (when visible):

-Star clusters & nebulae
+Star clusters and nebulae

 The moons of Jupiter (on the first tour of the night)